 Sear on one side to form a nice crust…just about a minute.
 If you cook longer, you will run the risk of overcooking to your desired temperature.
 Turn and season again with salt and pepper for just about a minute.
 Remove from pan and allow to sit for a few minutes before slicing and serving!
 I promise this will be one of the best steaks you have ever eaten and prepared…ENJOY!

-I have been experimenting quite a bit lately with my precision cooker.
-I thought I would try a porterhouse.
-I set the sous vide at 130 for 80 minutes.
+So, I have been experimenting quite a bit lately with my precision cooker.
+Naturally, I thought I would try a porterhouse.
+For this cut, I set the sous vide at 130 for 80 minutes.
 The porterhouse was about 2 1/2 pounds and about 2 inches thick.
 I achieved the perfect tenderness with only 80 minutes (the filet portion was literally falling off the bone).
 If you so desire, you can sous vide this cut of meat up to 4 hours.
 Once the steak is to temperature, remove from bag and pat dry.

 Heat up a cast iron pan.
 Add in your aromatics (garlic and fresh herbs).
 Allow the garlic to brown just a touch.
 Place steak in pan.
 Keep in mind, you will only be searing the steak for just a minute or so, on all sides.
 Remove.
 Allow to rest for a few minutes before slicing.
 ENJOY!!!